 The famous evangelist Billy Sunday staged a mock funeral for John Barleycorn.
 He then preached on the benefits of prohibition.
-“The rein of tears is over,” he asserted.
+“The rein of tears is over,” he said.
 “The slums will soon be only a memory.
-We will turn our prisons into factories and our jails into storehouses and com cribs.”7 Since alcohol was the cause of most, if not all, crime,8 some communities actually sold their jails.9
+We will turn our prisons into factories and our jails into storehouses and com cribs.”7 Since alcohol was the cause of most, if not all, crime,8 some towns really sold their jails.9

-Unfortunately, hoping would not make Prohibition anything other than a great illusion.
-The actual results ranged from unfortunate to disastrous and deadly.
+But hoping would not make Prohibition anything other than a great dream.
+The actual results ranged from unfortunate to deadly.
 Widespread disregard for law was obvious.
 Small portable stills were on sale throughout the country within a week after Prohibition began.10